 Quarterly in-person meetings with a WaNPRC or an ITHS representative may be requested to track the progress of funded activities.

-The WaNPRC and the ITHS reserves the right to publicly disclose information about its granting activities.
-ITHS communications to the public may include lists of funded applications, the names of principal investigators and applicant institutions and departments, titles of proposed activities and reports about progress and outcomes.
+The WaNPRC reserves the right to publicly disclose information about its granting activities.
+WaNPRC communications to the public may include lists of funded applications, the names of principal investigators and applicant institutions and departments, titles of proposed activities and reports about progress and outcomes.
 Please note that records produced at the University of Washington are subject to the Washington State Public Records Act, Chapter 42.56 RCW.